| | |

 2.0 and MyDataBox 3.5 are both installed, everything's cozy and

+works.
 Alas, the CatHouse cattery manager was written to use MyDataBox

 V3.55.
 If Roscoe's Puppies & Kittens installs CatHouse after